ethompson17/-COVID-19-Data/README.md

 This is my first project about COVID-19

-I extracted data from https://ourworldindata.org/covid-deaths (Dataset File is in repository) This dataset was last updated Feburary 4th, 2022
+I extracted data from https://ourworldindata.org/covid-deaths (Dataset Files are in repository) This dataset was last updated Feburary 4th, 2022

 I broke the data up into two different tables with columns related to deaths, and columns related to vaccines.
 One for COVID-19 Deaths, and the other for COVID-19 Vaccinations.